 So it is that protium and deuterium may behave differently despite the fact they are basically the same in their overall chemistry.
 The kinetic isotope effect, descriptive in name, describes and quantifies how they differ in rates of reaction (notably where a transition state is encountered) based on the isotopes used.
 This is especially useful in elucidating the steps of an organic chemical reaction.

-¹ Interestingly, gravity is of little importance in the world of the atom.
+1 Gravity is of little importance in the world of the atom.
 See, How Important is Gravity in the Atom?